2025 J1 League

-The 2025 J1 League, also known as the 2025 Meiji Yasuda J1 League (2025 明治安田J1リーグ, 2025 Meiji Yasuda J1 Rīgu) for sponsorship reasons, is the 33rd season of J1 League, the top Japanese professional league for association football clubs, since its establishment in 1992.
-This is the 11th season of the league since its rebrand from J.League Division 1.
+The 2025 J1 League, also known as the 2025 Meiji Yasuda J1 League (2025 明治安田J1リーグ, 2025 Meiji Yasuda J1 Rīgu) for sponsorship reasons, was the 33rd season of J1 League, the top Japanese professional league for association football clubs, since its establishment in 1992.
+This was the 11th season of the league since its rebrand from J.League Division 1.

-Vissel Kobe are the defending champions, having won their second league title in a row on the last matchday of the 2024 season.
+Vissel Kobe were the defending champions, having won their second league title in a row on the last matchday of the 2024 season.

+Kashima Antlers won a record-extending ninth J.League title on the last matchday; it was their record-breaking ninth top flight title, their first trophy since winning the 2018 AFC Champions League, and the first league title since 2016.

 Overview

-This is the last J.League season played in a whole calendar year from late winter to early winter, with the following season onwards to be played from September to May, adopting the European football calendar.
-As a part of the transition, the league will have a one-off special tournament (called the 2026 J1 100 Year Vision League) to be held during the first half of 2026.
+This was the last J.League season played in a whole calendar year from late winter to early winter, with the following season onwards to be played from September to May, adopting the European football calendar.
+As a part of the transition, the league would have a one-off special tournament called the J1 100 Year Vision League to be held during the first half of 2026.

 The tournament format and match format was announced on 25 November 2024, with the season starting on 14 February 2025 and concluding on 6 December 2025.

 Changes from the previous season

-There were three teams relegated to the 2025 J2 League.
+Three teams were relegated to the 2025 J2 League.
 Júbilo Iwata, Hokkaido Consadole Sapporo, and Sagan Tosu, were relegated as they finished 18th, 19th, and 20th respectively in the previous season, ending their one, eight, and 13-year stays in the top flight respectively.

 Three teams were promoted from the 2024 J2 League: Shimizu S-Pulse, who won the title and returned to J1 after a two-year absence, Yokohama FC, who finished second, returning to the J1 after just a season playing in the J2 League, and Fagiano Okayama, who finished fifth and won the play-offs; they are playing in the top flight for the first time in their history.